-- a) resides within the boundaries of a school jurisdiction and attends a school operated by that board; or - resides within the boundaries of a school jurisdiction and attends a school operated by another school authority with which the school jurisdiction has an education services agreement for that student; or - c) resides within the boundaries of another school jurisdiction with which the board has an existing transportation agreement for that individual or who has been admitted to a school operated by another board and is transported within the boundaries of that board; or - d) resides in unorganized territory and attends a school operated by a board adjacent to the unorganized territory; or - e) resides in unorganized territory and attends a school operated by a board with which the school jurisdiction adjacent to the unorganized territory has an existing transportation agreement.
+- a. resides within the boundaries of a school jurisdiction and attends a school operated by that board; or - b. resides within the boundaries of a school jurisdiction and attends a school operated by another school authority with which the school jurisdiction has an education services agreement for that student; or - c. resides within the boundaries of another school jurisdiction with which the board has an existing transportation agreement for that individual or has a signed transfer of student transportation funding parent declaration form or who has been admitted to a school operated by another board and is transported within the boundaries of that board; or - d. resides in unorganized territory and attends a school operated by a board adjacent to the unorganized territory; or e. resides in unorganized territory and attends a school operated by a board with which the school jurisdiction adjacent to the unorganized territory has an existing transportation agreement.

-NEW Eligible Transportation Distance
+Eligible Transportation Distance

 The distance the eligible passenger/eligible transported ECS child resides from their designated school if they are not transported, or the distance to their attending school if they are transported.
 It is the one-way distance from the boundary at the roadway access to the residence nearest to the school of the quarter section or lot which the residence of the eligible passenger is situated to the designated school in kilometers on the shortest driving route but does not include privately owned laneways or roads.
-Distances that students are transported on private laneways or roads is eligible transportation distance only where the eligible passenger is wheelchair-bound, is a student with a severe disability/delay, or is a child with a severe disability/delay.
+Distances that students are transported on private laneways or roads is eligible transportation distance only where the eligible passenger is wheelchair-bound, is a student with a severe disability/delay or is a child with a severe disability/delay.

-NEW Eligible Transported ECS Child
+Eligible Transported ECS Child

-A child who resides at least 1.0 kilometers from the ECS program who is transported to the ECS Program.
+A child who resides at least 1.0 kilometer from the ECS program who is transported to the ECS program.

-NEW Expected Eligible Passenger
+Expected Eligible Passenger